lxuanhui/NUTS-Deez-Jobs-App/README.md

-# Team NUTS
-iNTUition v9.0 Hackathon
+# Nut Job App - iNTUition v9.0 Hackathon

-#Nut Job App
 Welcome to Nut Job App, a platform designed to help you find and apply for the perfect job.
 With Nut Job App, you can search for jobs based on your preferences and requirements, compare job roles and salaries, and even write a cover letter to apply for the job.

 Features